 The perspectives of nuclear power deployment in the long-term depend very much on the development of costs, in relation to other low-carbon options, and the economics of investments into new capacities.
-Currently, these perspectives are discussed quite controversially, see the discussion between Lovering et al. (2016) and Koomey et al. (2017).
-While there is a consensus in the literature that nuclear power is not competitive under regular market economy, competitive conditions (Davis, 2012), at least two issues need to be considered going forward.
-First, the evolution of future technologies (e.g., Generation III+ and Generation IV reactors).
-Second, the treatment of "costs" in other, non-market institutional contexts, such as indigenous suppliers or "home suppliers" (Thomas, 2010) or the new - subsidized - export models of countries like China (Thomas, 2017) or Russia (Hirschhausen, 2017).
+Currently, these perspectives are discussed quite controversially, see the discussion between (Lovering et al., 2016) and (Koomey et al., 2017).
+While there is a consensus in the literature that nuclear power is not competitive under regular market economy, competitive conditions (Davis, 2012), at least three issues need to be considered going forward.
+First, the evolution of future technologies (e.g., SMR and Generation IV reactors).
+Second, the treatment of "costs" in other, non-market institutional contexts, such as indigenous suppliers or "home suppliers" (Thomas, 2010) or the new-subsidized-export models of countries like China (Thomas, 2017) or Russia (Hirschhausen, 2017).
+Third, the development of the nuclear nuclear energy market, e.g. the filing for bankruptcy of the major reactor vendor Westinghouse, the much needed investments into the civil nuclear supply chain (Energy Futures Initiative, 2017).
 The objective of this paper is to provide insights into the economics of nuclear power for electricity generation.